Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Abstract

 \section{Abstract}

 Cyber threat intelligence is the provision of evidence-based knowledge about existing or emerging threats.
-Benefits of threat intelligence include increased situational awareness and efficiency in security operations and improved prevention, detection, and response capabilities.
-To process, analyze, and correlate vast amounts of threat information and derive highly contextual intelligence that can be shared and consumed in meaningful times requires utilizing machine-understandable knowledge representation formats that embed the industry-required expressivity and are unambiguous.
-To a large extend, this is achieved by technologies like ontologies, interoperability schemas, and taxonomies.
-This research evaluates existing cyber-threat-intelligence-relevant ontologies, sharing standards, and taxonomies for the purpose of measuring their high-level conceptual expressivity with regards to the who, what, why, where, when, and how elements of an adversarial attack in addition to courses of action and technical indicators.
-The results confirmed that little emphasis has been given to developing a comprehensive cyber threat intelligence ontology with existing efforts not being thoroughly designed, non-interoperable and ambiguous, and lacking semantic reasoning capability.\footnote{This paper is an updated version of DOI: 10.1109/EISIC.2017.20 and includes language enhancements.
+Benefits from threat intelligence include increased situational awareness, efficiency in security operations, and improved prevention, detection, and response capabilities.
+To process, correlate, and analyze vast amounts of threat information and data and derive intelligence that can be shared and consumed in meaningful times, it is required to utilize structured, machine-readable formats that incorporate the industry-required expressivity while at the same time being unambiguous.
+To a large extent, this is achieved with technologies like ontologies, schemas, and taxonomies.
+This research evaluates the coverage and high-level conceptual expressivity of cyber-threat-intelligence-relevant ontologies, sharing standards, and taxonomies pertaining to the who, what, why, where, when, and how elements of threats and attacks in addition to courses of action and technical indicators.
+The results confirm that little emphasis has been given to developing a comprehensive cyber threat intelligence ontology, with existing efforts being not thoroughly designed, non-interoperable, ambiguous, and lacking proper semantics and axioms for reasoning.\footnote{This paper is an updated version of DOI: 10.1109/EISIC.2017.20 and includes language enhancements.
 The changes in no case have affected the paper's scope, analysis, and derived conclusions.
-The original version of this research is included in the proceedings of the 2017 European Intelligence and Security Informatics Conference (EISIC).\\Editor: Vasileios Mavroeidis\\Date: February 2021}\\
+The original version of this research is included in the proceedings of the 2017 European Intelligence and Security Informatics Conference (EISIC).\\Revision: Vasileios Mavroeidis\\Date: August 2023}\\